16 Sensational Books Set in France to Love

 It is one of the books set in France that I read years ago and it has stayed with me.
 It is a best book for book clubs, if yours has not read it yet!

 Based on the true story of New York socialite, Caroline Ferriday, this fictionalized account of the war is told from three perspectives.

 The novel alternates between Caroline in New York, Kasia, a Polish prisoner, at Ravensbruck, and Herta, the only female doctor at that same camp.

 Herta’s perspective, she was a real doctor at Ravensbruck, was particularly fascinating to read.
 Hearing her thoughts left a deep impact since authors rarely write from the perspective of the Nazi party members.
 That perspective makes this novel unique among these books about WWII.

 For more WWII books, you can check out our post

 Code Name Hélène: A Novel by Ariel Lawson

 I LOVED this book so much.
 It is so beautifully written, amazingly researched and absolutely enthralling.
 This book is based on the life of Nancy Wake who is a nurse and journalist who becomes a Special Operations Executive during WWII.

 This is a remarkable story of two sisters who live in France.
+As historical fiction goes, this one set the standard for me.
+It is one of my all-time favorite books.
 It details how they survive the Second World War under Nazi Occupation.
 The sisters are separated by time and have completely different experiences in the war.